 (If you are using dynamic kubelet configuration files, the option to change is

 kubelet.service that uses the

-More details on the flags can be found at GitHub kubernetes-incubator/cri-o - master
+More details on the flags and / or commands can be found at GitHub cri-o/cri-o - master

-Additionally adding a mount for the host path
+Additionally you need to add a mount for the host path

-/opt/bin is required, because CRI-O binaries are not shipped within
+kubelet is able to reach the CRI-O binaries as they were / are not shipped within the

 Now that the CRI-O and Kubelet Systemd service units have been created and/or modified we need to reload Systemd:

 Step 6 - Start CRI-O and restart Kubelet